 Life Expectancy: Average 12 years; Range is 10-14 years

 Intelligence means that they are easy to train.
-But, if you combine high intelligence with independent thinking, you may find that training a Collie may be more work than you first imagined.
+But, if you combine high intelligence with independent thinking, you may find that training this dog may be more work than you first imagined.

 Constant repetitions that are often required for dog training will quickly bore a collie.
-Collies also think for themselves, and they must be assured that what the trainer wants is important.
+They also think for themselves, and they must be assured that what the trainer wants is important.

-Resistance to training is not unusual especially if the collie does not respect or understand the trainer.
-Collies love the variety and new challenges and anything that falls short will be met with resistance.
+Resistance to training is not unusual especially if the dog does not respect or understand the trainer.
+They love the variety and new challenges and anything that falls short will be met with resistance.